-The Millennium Circle Fund of the Luzerne Foundation was created by a special group of donors whose gifts of $2,000 play a pivotal role in helping The Luzerne Foundation identify unmet community needs.
-The ultimate goal is to have 2,000 members and a fund that would present community grants totaling $200,000 or more each year.
+The Millennium Circle Fund of The Luzerne Foundation was created by a special group of donors whose one- time gifts of $2,000 play a pivotal role in helping The Luzerne Foundation identify unmet community needs.
+The ultimate goal is to have 2,000 members and a fund that would support the community with grants of $200,000 or more each year.

-Over the past decade the Millennium Circle Fund has granted over $314,000 to nonprofit organizations throughout Luzerne County.
+Over the past decade the Millennium Circle Fund has granted over $389,000 to nonprofit organizations throughout Luzerne County.
+Previous recipients:

 $10,000 to CEO (Commission on Economic Opportunity) Monsignor Andrew J. McGowan Center for Healthy Living